Hertfordshire Constabulary are operating the new "Policing Education Qualifications Framework" (PEQF) in partnership with Anglia Ruskin University.

 3. Pre-join Degree

-The Pre-join Degree in Professional Policing Practice is for those who choose to complete the degree at a Higher Education Institution of their choosing, at their own cost.
+The Pre-Join Degree, BSc (Hons) Professional Policing is for those who choose to complete the degree at a Higher Education Institution of their choosing, at their own cost.

 Candidates recruited via this route will also undertake academic and practice-based training to develop specific skills, assessed against national assessment criteria and operational competence.
 To be successful you will need to meet our minimum entry requirements and demonstrate a passion and commitment to providing a first-class policing service to our communities.